Fishing and Aquaculture

 Blue Swimmer Crab

-The Shark Bay Blue Swimmer Crab Managed Fishery, based primarily in Carnarvon but operating throughout the waters of Shark Bay, has grown in the last decade to be the largest Western Australian crab fishery.
-The Gascoyne also supports the majority of the catch of deep sea crabs off the coast of Western Australia as part of the West Coast Deep Sea Crustacean Managed Fishery.
+The Shark Bay Blue Swimmer Crab Managed Fishery, based primarily in Carnarvon but operating throughout the waters of Shark Bay, has grown in the last decade to be Australia’s largest blue swimmer crab fishery.
 The blue swimmer crab resource in Shark Bay is harvested commercially by the Shark Bay crab trap, Shark Bay prawn trawl and Shark Bay scallop trawl fisheries.

 This crab stock also supports a small but important recreational fishery.